2 Chapter 2 Types of Data, How to Collect Them & More Terminology

 For statistical analysis, exactly how the measurement is carried out depends on the type of variable involved in the analysis.
 Different types are measured differently.
 To measure the time taken to respond to a stimulus, you might use a stopwatch.
 Stopwatches are of no use, of course, when it comes to measuring someone’s attitude towards a political candidate.
 A rating scale is more appropriate in this case (with labels like “very favorable,” “somewhat favorable,” etc.).
 For a dependent variable such as “favorite color,” you can simply note the color-word (like “red”) that the subject offers.

 Although procedures for measurement differ in many ways, they can be classified using a few fundamental categories.
 The psychologist S. S. Stevens suggested that scores can be assigned to individuals so that they communicate more or less quantitative information about the variable of interest (Stevens, 1946).
 Stevens actually suggested four different levels of measurement(which he called “scales of measurement”) that correspond to four different levels of quantitative information that can be communicated by a set of scores.
 In a given category, all of the procedures share some properties that are important for you to know about.
-The categories are called “scale types,” or just “scales,” and are described in this section.
+The categories are called “scale types,” “scales,” or sometimes “levels” and are described in this section.
+But first, here is a short video (3 min) about the four levels (365 Data Science, 2017).

 Nominal scales